Pest Management Frequently Asked Questions

 Will I see insects after you have treated?

-Yes, insects will always come inside, however they will soon die as they cross over the chemical that we have put down.
+Yes, bugs and insects will always come inside, however they will soon die as they cross over the chemical that we have put down.
 This is why it is crucial to use the right type of chemical that leaves a long residual for long term protection.